BitcoinDesign/Guide/guide/onboarding/automatic-cloud-backup.md

 Below is an example of what the user interface might look like for an automatic cloud backup that significantly reduces friction during onboarding.
 An optimal phase to show this may be after the wallet has received funds for the first time, so that the user has incentive to back up their wallet.

 <div class="image-slide-gallery">

 {% include picture.html
+image = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-prompt.png"
+retina = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-prompt@2x.png"
+layout = "shadow"
+caption = "Prompt the user to back up when they have funds in the wallet" alt-text = "Screen prompting the user to back up after they have received a payment" width = 250 height = 541
+%}

+{% include picture.html
    image = "/assets/images/guide/onboarding/backing-up-a-recovery-phrase/automatic-cloud-backup/cloud-backup-intro.png"